Anderson’s Wedding Photography Equipment

 Obviously, we did not photograph outside during the tornado warnings (it was absolutely pouring rain).
 We continued to work safely inside both churches during the severe storms, with someone closely monitoring the weather situation in case we all had to take cover.

 Joannie and I did, however, take wedding photographs outside in that blizzard!
 Our bride and groom actually wanted too!
 Yep, we’re crazy.

 So far, the only state that we’ve photographed a wedding in without the possibility of snow was at Willie & Brittany’s Hawaii destination wedding.
 But we did have most of the day with full sun, then some overcast, moonlight, a little light rain, and a fairly strong breeze off the Pacific Ocean!
-All in just two days of shooting (I know, it sounds real tough to take).
+All in just two days of shooting (I know, it sounds really tough to take).

-Joannie and I do our best to come totally prepared to make your wedding photographs great under any lighting and weather conditions.
+Joannie and I do our best to come totally prepared to create your wedding photographs great under any lighting and weather conditions.
 Please feel free to skip the tornados and lightning on your wedding day!

 So that’s why we’ve come up with this page about our Wedding Photography Equipment.
 We wanted to show you just how seriously we take our craft.
 We don’t just show up at your wedding with a camera, a flash, and a lens.
 Plus I was really curious about just what exactly we are carrying around with us (also a good idea to make such a list, insurance-wise).

 Did we get all of this wedding photography equipment all at once?
 No, of course not!
 We’ve accumulated it over many years by researching and slowly adding new gear, maintaining older items and by upgrading to newer technologies.

 Knowledge and Experience